gabriel951/my_work/publications/FSCD2022/README.md

 # Info
-In addition to the extended version of the  paper that we have submitted to FSCD 2022, this repository contains slides and video of some presentations that I gave for the group of "Theory of computation" at University of Brasília (UnB) about the content of the paper.
+This directory contains the extended version of the paper that we have submitted to FSCD 2022, along with the slides used in the presentation.
+In file `questions_answers.md` we have some questions that were asked to Daniele Nantes (many thanks to her for presenting our work!) and our answers.
+Finally, there are slides and videos of two internal presentations that I gave for the group of "Theory of computation" at University of Brasília (UnB) about the content of the paper.

 ## Presentation 1
 We had only soundness and termination at the time, and the